TollyH/Unity-FreeCam/README.md

 ## How to Use

 This plugin requires [BepInEx](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.22) (ideally version `5.4.22`) to be installed in the target game.
 The default bindings for the keys mentioned in this section can be found below.

-> [!IMPORTANT]
-> Games using Unity's new input system are currently not supported.

 ### Toggling the Plugin